-- Address the identified gaps in the existing actions and legislation - Further reinforce the EC's systemic approach to waste fishing gear
+- Addressing gaps in the existing actions and legislation - Further reinforcing the EC's systemic approach to waste fishing gear

-Further, the SUP Directive will complement the existing Port Reception Facilities (PRF) Directive3 that wasamended and adopted on 17th April 2019 https://eur-lex.europa.eu/legalcontent/EN/TXT/?uri=uriserv:OJ.L .2019.151.01.0116.01.ENG&toc=OJ:L:2019:151:TOC The PRF Directive introduced an indirect cost for fishing operators for waste delivery to ports including bringing their waste fishing gear to port without incurring any direct cost.
-The revised PRF and SUP directives are expected to complement the Fisheries Control Regulation4, which includes a provision for reporting on and retrieving lost fishing gear.
+Furthermore, the SUP Directive will complement the existing Port Reception Facilities (PRF) Directive that came into force on 27th June 2019 .
+The PRF Directive introduced an indirect cost for fishing operators for waste delivery to ports including bringing their waste fishing gear to port without incurring any direct cost.
+The revised Fisheries Control Regulation is expected to complement the PRF and SUP directives, with a provision for reporting on and retrieving lost fishing gear.